Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the schema already documents all 10 parameters.
-The description adds no extra semantics, achieving the baseline score of 3.
+Schema description coverage is 100%.
+Each parameter has a clear description in the schema.
+The tool description adds no extra semantic value beyond what the schema already provides, warranting a baseline score of 3.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.